python/mypy/docs/source/stubgen.rst

 .. option:: --no-import

     Don't try to import modules.
-Instead use mypy's normal search mechanism to find sources.
+Instead only use mypy's normal search mechanism to find sources.
 This does not support C extension modules.
 This flag also disables runtime introspection functionality, which mypy uses to find the value of ``__all__``.
 As result the set of exported imported names in stubs may be incomplete.
-This flag is generally only useful when importing a module generates an error for some reason.
+This flag is generally only useful when importing a module causes unwanted side effects, such as the running of tests.
+Stubgen tries to skip test modules even without this option, but this does not always work.

 .. option:: --parse-only